Last updated: 30 January 2017

 – If locked, unlock the Easternmost gate to the TEC on Mann St and leave open throughout the race

-– Obtain the road signs (and Start/Finish cones) from the TEC shipping container and put them out in the designated locations on the race route.
+– Obtain the road signs (and 10 Start/Finish cones) from the TEC shipping container and put them out in the designated locations on the race route.
+Please allow plenty of time and don’t miss warning signs on side roads.
+Note you’ll need a ute or wagon to carry all the equipment or you can tow the club trailer with your vehicle if you wish.

 – Ensure you place signs at all the specified locations which vary for Boorolong, Long Swamp and Dangarsleigh courses.